sasimapatterson/workday-scheduler/README.md

 # workday-scheduler
-A simple calendar app for scheduling user work day
+A simple calendar app for scheduling user work day.

 ## Table of Conetents
 1. Descriptions